Article by Eric H.

 Ginjo at 889 Main St. – High-end Asian food in a sleek but causal atmosphere serving Japanese, Chinese and Thai cuisine.
 About as good as it gets outside of Chinatown!

-Raven’s Nest at 998 Main St. – A newcomer that has been beautifully restored with hand-painted bricks on the wall, high ceilings, a fireplace, long handsome bar and attractive outdoor dining deck.
-The food (lunch and dinner) is quite good, including crispy calamari, burgers, maple chicken salad, Shepherds Pie, creole jambalaya, fish and chips and excellent bar pizza.
+The Raven’s Nest at 998 Main St. — Formerly the Barleycorn and Paddock bars, The Raven’s Nest restaurant has been beautifully restored with hand-painted bricks on the wall, high ceilings, a fireplace, long handsome bar and attractive outdoor dining deck.
+The food (lunch and dinner) is outstanding, including pistachio chicken, apple goat cheese stuffed salmon, fish and chips, Shepherd’s pie, mac and cheese, maple chicken, burgers and chicken pesto sandwich.
 Owner Mark McAuliffe is from Ireland and set out to create a restaurant that replicates the authentic Irish pubs of his homeland.
 People I know who have been to Ireland — and myriad Irish pubs — say that he has succeeded in doing so.
-Great place to catch the football games this fall!
-Read full review here on Raven’s Nest
+Great place to catch football games!
+Read full review here on The Raven’s Nest

-Although not a full-service restaurant, consider visiting the First Sandwich Shop at 975 Main St. Owner and all-around good guy Tom Dugdale keeps the prices quite low with “Meal Deals” at $4.99 (sandwich, chili, pizza, etc., with drink, and chips or cookies) and a large cheese pizza at $5.99!
+Although not a full-service restaurant, consider visiting the First Sandwich Shop at 975 Main St. Owner and all-around good guy Tom Dugdale keeps the prices quite low with “Meal Deals” at $4.99 (sandwich, chili, pizza, etc., with drink, and chips or cookies) and a large cheese pizza at $6.99!
 We really like the sandwiches, salads, chili and pizza at this long-time Walpole landmark, in business since 1969.
 This small storefront does has limited seating in pleasant surroundings, including plenty of dinosaur designs and collectibles.
 Turns out that Dugdale is an expert on dinosaurs, having once appeared on the David Letterman Show!
-At Butter Cafe and Bakery (935 East St.), owner Steve Butters and crew turn out some amazing baked goods, sandwiches, soups and salads that are every bit as good as what you’d find in Boston.
-Maybe that’s because Butters previously served as chef as some renowned Boston restaurants.
-We love the homemade meatloaf sandwich, roast turkey sandwich with cranberry and house-made stuffing, steak tips, made-from-scratch chicken pot pie and steamed hot dogs.
-On the dessert side, try the oversized whoopie pies (one has peanut butter), and the “Butter” version of the Hostess Cupcake — amazing!

 Westbury Farms at 925 Main St. is tucked away in the new CVS shopping plaza, downtown, and retains a sense of an old-school “townie” spot with counter and booths, an established wait staff, locals talking it up with each other, and some well-prepared breakfast and lunch staples like pancakes, clam chowder, club sandwiches and burgers.
 This is your classic hometown dining spot!